A history of the Anglepoise lamp

 The first model, the 1208, was made for industrial use, but Carwardine realised the potential for homes and offices too, and came up with the Original 1227 desk lamp, launched in 1935.

 Over the years, the design has been carefully refined and updated with new models added, especially since the arrival of Sir Kenneth Grange as Design Director of Anglepoise in the early 2000s.
 It has since appeared in mini and giant forms; as collaborations with Paul Smith and Margaret Howell; as floor and wall lamps; and as pendant shades.
-This October sees the latest launch – the 90 Mini Mini, around half the scale of a standard lamp.

 As the British automotive industry expanded in the 1920s, automotive engineer George Carwardine was experimenting with car suspension systems from the company he had set up in his home town of Bath.
 During this time, he developed an innovative mechanism based on the principles of spring tension that could be manoeuvred with the lightest touch and would hold in virtually any position, offering a possibility of movement similar to that of the human arm.